RestfulBlue/indexer/readme.md

 have to split query by space - `lo` and `wo`.
 After that - we'll find documents that contains both them and merge inverted indexes of their positions with shifting.
 We shift ```lo``` inverted index by 3 to the right and then intersect it with ```wo``` inverted index.
+1. Add a lot of inputs, analyzers and tokenizers.
+JDBCInput, HttpInput, JavaAnalyzer, KSkipNGramTokenizer, etc
+1. Reduce memory and performance footprint.
+Current implementation has a LOT of a low performant places.
+For example streaming data from input using flow probably has a lot of performance issue, especially wrapping source byte buffer to string and then create new strings....